Focinfi/roles/README.md

     return "books"
   }

-  // Then you can all visitors can only read books visitorRole.Allow(Book{}, roles.Read, roles.Create)
+  // Then you can allow visitors can only read and create books visitorRole.Allow(Book{}, roles.Read, roles.Create)
 ```